ikos-dighum/ikos-dighum.github.io/resources.md

 ## A quick guide for High Performance Computing (HPC) and Slurm

 High Performance Computing (HPC) is becoming increasingly important as we process, analyze, and perform complex calculations of increasing amounts of data.
 HPC uses clusters of powerful processors that work in parallel at extremely high speeds.
+The University of Oslo has its own HPC cluster called [Fox](https://www.uio.no/english/services/it/research/hpc/fox/index.html).

-Here is [Erik's quick guide](/contents/quick_guide_to_hpc_and_slurm.html) to run Python and R scripts in [FOX](https://www.uio.no/english/services/it/research/hpc/fox/index.html), the University of Oslo's own HPC-cluster.
+* How run Python and R scripts in Fox: [Erik's quick guide](/contents/quick_guide_to_hpc_and_slurm.html).